smbjorklund/media_update/doc/development-setup.md

 Jolly good!
 Remember to replace _db42_ with something unique to you.
 Also in the examples below.

-Now let's reinstall w3.uib.local so that it connects to Postgres:
+Now let’s reinstall w3.uib.local so that it connects to Postgres:

     $ bin/site-uninstall     # get rid of the old one
     $ DATABASE=pgsql://user1:pass1@glory.uib.no/db42 bin/site-install w3.uib.local